Hernandarias/Gargabot/README.md

 - If the query is plain text and the `[!music]` clause wasn't used then a search in YouTube is executed using the [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) package.
 The first result is the one getting played.
 - If the query is plain text and the `[!music]` clause was used then Gargabot searches that track in YouTube Music using reverse engineering to get as close as possible to the user's request.
 Note that this assumes the track exists in YouTube Music as a song and not only as a music or lyrics video; also, there's no guarantee that the gotten result is a perfect match to the user's request.
+- If the query is plain text and the `[!artistradio]` clause was used then Gargabot will search that artist using the [Spotify's public API](https://developer.spotify.com/documentation/web-api) and load tracks from that artist until the `g!stop` command is used.
 - If the query is a YouTube video or playlist url then [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) is used to handle those requests.
 - If the query is a Spotify song, playlist or album url then the [Spotify's public API](https://developer.spotify.com/documentation/web-api) is consumed to get each track information.
 Once that information was retrieved then Gargabot searches that track using the YouTube Music search module.